Frequently Asked Questions

 I HAVE PURCHASED BOTH WHITE AND RED QUINOA.
 DO I COOK THEM BOTH IN THE SAME MANNER AND CAN THEY BE USED INTERCHANGEABLY?

-You can certainly cook both the white (golden) quinoa and the red quinoa using the exact same method.
-Some people prefer to cook red quinoa slightly longer, with a bit more water, to soften the seeds even further.
-Depending on the recipe, and how the quinoa is to be used, you may choose to cook one color rather than the other.
+You can certainly cook both types of quinoa using the same method.
+Some people prefer to cook red quinoa slightly longer and with a bit more water, to soften the seeds tougher shell but this is more personal preference.
+We recommend experimenting with a few methods to discover what you like best.

 IS IT POSSIBLE, OR PRACTICAL, TO COOK QUINOA IN A MICROWAVE OVEN?